oggiesutrisna/oggiesutrisna/README.md

-## Oggie Sutrisna
+## Oggie Sutrisna, thats my name
-- December 5, 1996
+  - Thursday, December 5, 1996 @ 07:00
-  - Born in Badung, Bali
+  - Born in Badung, Bali in RS Wangaya
-    - Currently Living in Badung.
+  - Currently Living in Badung with my family

-## Where i work
+## Where do i work?
-  ### Hydromedical [ Full Time ]
+ ### Full Time
-    - Junior Software Engineer & Editor
+  - Junior Software Engineer and Editor @ Hydromedical
-      - Junior Content Creator
-        - Junior Content Designer

  ### Part Time
-  - Online Portfolio for everyone
+  - Online Portfolio for anybody who wants it
-    - Photographer
+  - Photographer for Anybody who wants it
   - Junior Software Tester @ GOJEK Dom.
 Bali
   - Software Engineer @ Mertha Coffee
+  - Science and Technology @ YouTube

-## What i working on
+##  Am i working rn? of course
   - Developing for www.unicare-clinic.com
-  - Making CV Online for everyone
-  - Crispylogger for everybody
-  - Making a report for Gojek lead tech developer
-  - Shares an idea for the future
-  - Eat Mie Ayam for life
+  - Thats it.

-## Where you can find me
+## Where you can find me other than github?
   - Instagram = @oggiesutrisna_
   - twitter   = @oggiesutrisna
   - facebook  = nah, i don't have facebook
   - Linkedin  = Oggie Sutrisna (might be)
+  - Reddit    = extensiaposfor